SiyanH/image-processing-program/README.md

 ## Disclaimer

 This is a group project for CS5004 Object-Oriented Design and a Git repository was not used originally.
-For maintaining academic intergity, please do NOT reuse any code in this repository if you are working on your project for a related course.
+For maintaining academic integrity, please do NOT reuse any code in this repository if you are working on your project for a related course.